 Professor Strupp studied medicine at the Technical University of Aachen and in Rochester, N.Y. before working for three years in basic neurophysiological research, mainly doing patch-clamp recordings at Baylor College, Houston, in Montpellier and in Munich.
 Professor Strupp has authored 342 PubMed listed papers and five books on vertigo, dizziness and ocular motor disorders.
 He is currently the Editor-in-Chief of Frontiers in Neuro-otology, Joint Chief Editor of The Journal of Neurology, and a Member of the Editorial Board of Neurology.
 He has received many clinical and scientific awards, including the Hallpike-Nylen Award in 2016.
 He is a very passionate teacher and was awarded ‘Best Teacher’ by the German Neurological Society.

-Professor Platt is a Scientific Founder and Consultant of IntraBio Inc. She is a Professor of Biochemistry and Pharmacology in the Department of Pharmacology at the University of Oxford, and her research focusses on the biology and pathobiology of glycosphingolipids and lysosomal storage disorders.
+Professor Platt is a Scientific Founder and Consultant of IntraBio Inc. She is the Head of the Department, and Professor of Biochemistry and Pharmacology in the Department of Pharmacology at the University of Oxford, and her research focusses on the biology and pathobiology of glycosphingolipids and lysosomal storage disorders.
 Previously, Professor Platt’s research led to the development of miglustat for the treatment of glycosphingolipid lysosomal storage diseases while she was a Lister Institute of Preventive Medicine Senior Research Fellow at the University of Oxford.
 She was elected a Fellow of the Academy of Medical Sciences in 2011, received a Royal Society Wolfson Merit Award in 2013 and in 2016 she became a Wellcome Trust Investigator in Science.
 She has been awarded the Alan Gordon Memorial Award and the Horst Bickel Award for advances in metabolic disease therapy.

 Professor Platt received a BSc in Zoology at Imperial College, University of London, and a PhD from the University of Bath in Animal Physiology.
 She was a post-doctoral fellow at Washington University Medical School in St Louis, USA before returning in 1989 to the Department of Biochemistry at the University of Oxford.
 She moved to the Department of Pharmacology at the University of Oxford in 2006.

-Dr. Grant Churchill is a Scientific Founder and Consultant for IntraBio Inc. Dr. Churchill is Tutorial Fellow in Medicine at the University of Oxford (New College) and Associate Professor in Chemical Pharmacology in the Department of Pharmacology.
+Professor Grant Churchill is a Scientific Founder and Consultant for IntraBio Inc. Professor Churchill is Tutorial Fellow in Medicine at the University of Oxford (New College) and Professor in Chemical Pharmacology in the Department of Pharmacology.
 His main research has been guided by the unifying concept that small molecules can be designed and synthesized to probe biological functions.
-Inspired by his research on chemical structure-activity relationships for the plant hormone abscisic acid, Dr. Churchill has developed this concept over his career through chemical synthesis, and in silico and physical screening to make and identify chemical tools such as Ned-19, which continues to open new possibilities for the treatment of numerous diseases.
+Inspired by his research on chemical structure-activity relationships for the plant hormone abscisic acid, Professor Churchill has developed this concept over his career through chemical synthesis, and in silico and physical screening to make and identify chemical tools such as Ned-19, which continues to open new possibilities for the treatment of numerous diseases.
 More recently, he has used drug repurposing to identify the shelved drug ebselen as a lithium-mimetic, which is now entering Phase 2 efficacy trials for bipolar disorder.

-Dr. Churchill obtained a BS in Agriculture and MSc in Crop Science from the University of Saskatchewan, and a PhD in Biochemistry from the University of Minnesota.
+Professor Churchill obtained a BS in Agriculture and MSc in Crop Science from the University of Saskatchewan, and a PhD in Biochemistry from the University of Minnesota.
 Thereafter, he became a Postdoc at the University of Oxford.
 Professor Churchill has authored nearly 100 articles and nine book chapters, and has held numerous positions at the University of Oxford including the Todd-Bird Junior Research Fellow in Medicine at New College, Tutor in Pharmacology and Endocrinology at Trinity College, and Senior Research Fellow at New College.